 - As of November 2021, most travelers to the United States will need to provide proof of full vaccination in order to enter; and as of January 2022 it’s looking like all travelers will need to provide proof of full vaccination.

-- Currently you must be fully vaccinated to board a cruise ship.
+- After January 13th, 2022 everyone 5 and older must be fully vaccinated to board a cruise ship.
 This isn’t written in as many places as I’d like to see.
 In fact, I booked and paid for our cruise and never saw anything that said this at all.
-It wasn’t until I went to the “Know Before You Go” site that I was able to see this in print.
+It wasn’t until I went to the “Know Before You Sail” site that I was able to see this in print.

 - Everyone on the ship, regardless of vaccination status, must be tested for COVID (at Disney Cruise Line’s expense) before boarding.
 You must also sign into the Safe Passage site and follow their instructions as well.